-Abstract: The study offers a reflection on some aspects of the work of the post-Maimonidean thinker, Shem Tov ibn Falaquera (1225 ca. - 1291 ca.), specifically in regard to his educational mentality as emerges from an overall consideration of his writings.
-The analysis of the narrative contexts in three of Falaquera's early works, Iggeret ha-Musar, Iggeret ha-Wikkuaḥ and Sefer ha-Mevaqqesh helps identify his pedagogical methods and his ability to adapt a subject to an audience on a case-by-case basis, as the example of ethics suggests.
+The study offers a reflection on some aspects of the work of the post-Maimonidean thinker, Shem Tov ibn Falaquera (1225 ca. - 1291 ca.), specifically in regard to his educational mentality as emerges from an overall consideration of his writings.
+The analysis of the narrative contexts in three of Falaquera's early works, Iggeret ha-Musar, Iggeret ha-Wikkuah and Sefer ha-Mevaqqesh helps identify his pedagogical methods and his ability to adapt a subject to an audience on a case-by-case basis, as the example of ethics suggests.

 271 M. Toniazzi, Gli ebrei e le magistrature loro deputate nelle città dell'Italia centro-settentrionale di pieno '400.
-Il caso fiorentino: gli Otto di Guardia e Balia by virtue of their numerical increase and the need to regulate their life and activity, did not hesitate in the larger cities to create or "readjust" the appropriate magistrates: the relations between the Jews and these Magistracies are particularly interesting for scholars.
+Il caso fiorentino: gli Otto di Guardia e Balia

+Between the Middle Ages and the Modern Era, in view of a "theory" which considers them as subjects of the Emperor or the Holy See, depending on the areas of settlement, we are faced with a "praxis" which shows how the Jews were, in fact, subordinate to different local authorities.
+The latter, by virtue of their numerical increase and the need to regulate their life and activity, did not hesitate in the larger cities to create or "readjust" the appropriate magistrates: the relations between the Jews and these Magistracies are particularly interesting for scholars.
 Through the different cases found in the registers of the florentine Otto di Guardia e Balia, the author investigate both the aspects of control and protection that it exercised upon the Jewish inhabitants.
 He also tries to shed light on the notion that the Jews had such protection, which seems to be the basis of their self-perception as a group.
 This emerges clearly if we consider the triangular relations between local Jews, foreign Jews (for example Spanish Jews), and the Ottos.